dogmatiq/template-go/README.md

 This repository is a template for Dogmatiq Go modules.

+New repositories are created by adding to the Terraform configuration in [`dogmatiq/repos`](https://github.com/dogmatiq/repos).
+Do not manually create repositories.

-Replace the string `GITHUB_REPO_NAME` in all files with the actual repo name.
+After the new repository is created, replace the string `GITHUB_REPO_NAME` in all files with the actual repo name.